What was the inspiration behind your RCA Show work?

 My final show was made up of a series of huge stripes and geometric designs printed onto textiles, twisted and bent into shapes to create dynamic, striking, repeating motifs.
 I also showed a short animation showing a swirling vision communicating my central narrative of surrealism and Baroque or ‘super-reality’.
 This idea of forming a world is now at the heart of my studio practice and is crucial to the future vision of my company.
 The idea of large-scale, opulent imagery and combining surrealist notions and a baroque sensibility were and still are part of the story of my work, but it has evolved into a luxury-end studio – the work involves many sub-themes and influences but always points towards my central ‘mood’.
 I draw everything by hand, as it gives me full control as to the message I wish to communicate through the graphic mark and image.
 My designs sought to unravel a new kind of dialogue between colour and imagery through subtle subversions and a bringing together of a diverse subject matter – in turn creating designs which were steeped in historical context and very much pointed towards a feeling of the future.

 What are your memories of being a student?

 The two years spent at the RCA were intensely creative.
 I worked hard to shape a new lens, representing how I saw the world through my design work.
-I was really challenged by the academic staff and had some great mentors through my time there.
-My universe changed and rapidly expanded through self questioning and taking that leap into the unknown.
+I was really challenged by the academic staff and had some great mentors throughout my time there.
+My universe changed and rapidly expanded through self-questioning and taking that leap into the unknown.
 The College helped to give me a view of the design landscape, in turn informing the emphasis of my work and therefore the potential market value.
 The social culture of the RCA is fundamentally important.
 There is a huge collective wisdom, and it was really down to me to tap into that and draw the best of our what and who was on hand to help me on my way.
 Overall, the RCA gave me an unshakeable drive and taught me to think big.